onix-ccook/jwt-generator/README.md

 A bit of Python code to generate a JWT.
 Also some scripts and config files to get it running in Google App Engine (GAE).

-If you plan to deploy the app to GAE then edit the **config.conf** file and edit the variables for the project and service names.
+If you plan to deploy the app to GAE then edit the **config.conf** file and edit the variable for the GCP project.

     GCP_PROJECT_NAME="my-gcp-project"
-    GAE_SERVICE_NAME="jwtoken"

 Use the **run.sh** script to administer the project

 **Usage: run.sh {OPTION}**

 Where OPTION is ONE of:

 - **-r** *Run app locally*